drbh/zedis/README.md

 #	  /___|___|___/___|___/
 #
 ```

-A lightweight zero mq and sled based replacement for Redis. <50 LOC focused on a portable corss language simple storage system.
+A lightweight zero mq and sled based replacement for Redis. <90 LOC focused on a portable cross
+language simple storage system.
 No need to run a full service.

 Zedis is opinionated and limited.
 With ZEDIS you can only READ and WRITE key values pairs.
 All writes overwrite past values.